pjay79/pjay79/README.md

 ### Ward6 Australia: May 2020 - present

 Ward6 is an independent healthcare communications agency working with NGOs, retailers, pharmaceutical and biotechnology companies.

-Worked as the lead Full Stack Developer on a short-term contract.
-Built a React web app called Wellbean for global biotechnology company Amgen, and built the backend api with Node.js/Express and Docker.
-Utilized AWS cloud infrastructure (S3, CloudFront, Lambda@Edge, DynamboDb, Cognito, ECS Fargate & ECR, SSM, SES, ACM & WAF).
-Successfully passed Penetration Testing conducted by 3rd party.
+Worked as the Lead Full Stack Developer on a short-term contract.
+Built a React web app called Wellbean for global biotechnology company Amgen, including the backend API with Node.js/Express and Docker.

+Utilized AWS cloud infrastructure (S3, CloudFront, Lambda@Edge, DynamboDb, Cognito, Application Load Balancer, ECS Fargate & ECR, SSM, SES, ACM & WAF).
+Created Node.js based command line tools to improve developer velocity.

+Responsible for delivering the project successfully to a deadline and ensuring that security requirements were met.
+Engaged in client meetings with Amgen to communicate progress on deliverables and advise on solution architecture.
+Assisted Ward6 in scoping out new features.

+Completed developer documentation on how to setup environments, deploy, and maintain the entire project.
+Documented all remediations completed as part of Amgen's penetration testing report and findings.
+Assisted with onboarding of new developers.

 ### MedApps: Apr 2019 - March 2019

-Worked on med app, a web dashboard and mobile app for accessing clinical and hospital guidelines, communicating with clinicians, and facilitating education and training.
+Med app is a web dashboard and mobile app for accessing clinical and hospital guidelines, communicating with clinicians, and facilitating education and training.

 Worked as a Frontend Developer contributing to new features and bug fixes.
+Developed medical calculators as enhancements to the existing product.
+Primarily utilised Javascript, React, Redux, and React Native.

-Primarily using React, Redux, React Native.
-Also led development of Emergency Protocols React Native app for the Agency for Clinical Innovation.
-Experienced with mobile app production workflow with CI/CD using Circle CI, Fastlane, AppCenter, and deployments to App Store and Google Play.
+Also worked as the Lead React Native developer for the Emergency Protocols mobile app built for the NSW Agency for Clinical Innovation.
+Built using Expo and deployed to App Store and Google Play Store.

+Participated in quarterly sprint planning with development team.
+Attended monthly all hands meetings with company Founder, CEO, and Operations team.
+Provided feedback on product direction from a clinical perspective.

 ### Certifications: